Pinaki82/Tulu-C-IDE/README.md

 [TaskList.vim](https://github.com/vim-scripts/TaskList.vim.git): This script is based on the eclipse Task List.
 It will search the file for FIXME, TODO, and XXX (or a custom list) and put them in a handy list for you to browse which at the same time will update the location in the document so you can see exactly where the tag is located. **Usage:** Press `<Leader>t` then `Esc`.
 Press `q` to close the Task List window.
 Read the plugin file [here](https://github.com/vim-scripts/TaskList.vim/blob/master/plugin/tasklist.vim) to find the instructions.

+[Tagbar](https://github.com/preservim/tagbar.git): A class outline viewer for Vim.
+See Functions, prototypes, Classes, Macros, Structures etc. in a separate vertical window and click on an item to find them in the actual file. **Usage:** `:TagbarToggle`.

 [Mustang Vim Colorscheme](https://github.com/croaker/mustang-vim.git): This is a modified version of the awesome mustang colorscheme by hcalves, published on deviantART.

 [mustang_green-Vim-Colourscheme](https://github.com/Pinaki82/mustang_green-Vim-Colourscheme.git): A dark Vim colour scheme.